After two straight months of across-the-board gains for the major asset classes, red ink returned in June.

-The Global Market Index continues to rebound after the sharp loss in the first quarter.
-This unmanaged benchmark (maintained by CapitalSpectator.com) that holds all the major asset classes (except cash) in market-value weights, rose 2.2% in June, the third straight monthly increase.
-Year to date, however, GMI is off 3.4%.
+The mostly upside trend for risk assets continued to lift the Global Market Index (GMI).
+This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, rose 0.9% in June, the fifth straight monthly increase for the benchmark.
+Year to date, GMI is up a strong 8.7%.

 Learn To Use R For Portfolio Analysis